Co-Response Teams (CRTs)

 CRTs are a form of specialized police response to persons in crisis, with a goal of improving police interactions with such individuals and diverting them away from the criminal justice system or unneeded emergency hospital services.
 While the structure and composition of CRTs vary widely by jurisdictional needs and resources, CRTs are typically comprised of either: (1) a (uniformed or plain-clothes) officer and a mental health practitioner (e.g., registered psychiatric nurse, social worker) who work together on shift and jointly respond to calls for service at the request of 911 dispatch; or (2) an on-call team of mental health practitioners based out of a local hospital or community-based service that respond to crises at the request of 911 dispatch and typically join officers already on scene.
-A specific form of CRT is called a Mobile Crisis Rapid Response Team (MCRRT), which partners a CIT-trained officer with an experience mental health practitioner.
+A specific form of CRT is called a Mobile Crisis Rapid Response Team (MCRRT), which partners a CIT-trained officer with an experienced mental health practitioner.
 Many CRTs provide follow-up services with clients.
 This program marries aspects of safety and legal authority afforded by the police officer with specialized mental health knowledge and assessment acumen provided by the mental health practitioner.
 Potential benefits CRT’s inter-agency approach include information sharing, joint-decision-making and coordinated intervention (Parker et al., 2018).

 Is the program based on research?